noozo/website/README.md

   - Image ordering
   - Frontend with Lightbox image zooming
   - Images stored in DB (i know) with file caching on top
+- Finances visualizer
+  - In the off-chance you are Portuguese and have an account at Caixa Geral de Depositos, there is an admin section where you can import CSV bank movements (exported from the bank's website) and then visualize them in a more convenient fashion.
+That particular live view should be easy to adapt to any type of CSV file, so you can use it with any bank
 - Other things
   - Live pagination across the board (i.e. no full page updates)
   - LiveUploads for most file upload operations (like post images, for instance)